rhaamo/ahrl/README.md

  - Python >= 3.3 (3.0, 3.1, 3.2 not supported)

 # Installation
-    Install a BDD (mysql is supported, SQLite maybe) Makes sure that encoding is/will be in UNICODE/UTF-8 git clone http://dev.sigpipe.me/DashieHam/ahrl
+    Install a BDD (mysql is supported, SQLite maybe, PostgreSQL should be) Makes sure that encoding is/will be in UNICODE/UTF-8 git clone http://dev.sigpipe.me/DashieHam/ahrl
     cd ahrl